lewis6991/gitsigns.nvim/.github/ISSUE_TEMPLATE/bug-report.md

 lua << EOF
 require('gitsigns').setup {
-  debug_mode = true, -- Add this to enable debug messages -- config
+  debug_mode = true, -- You must add this to enable debug messages -- config
 }
 EOF
 ```

 Steps to reproduce the behavior: